The Synchronization Tax

 Things get more complicated when the photon is entangled with another system.
 Remarkably, it is possible to detect the presence of an object — even a bomb — without the probe photon ever being absorbed by it.
 See Kwiat, P. G., White, A. G., Mitchell, J. R., Nairz, O., Weihs, G., Weinfurter, H., & Zeilinger, A. (1999).
 High-efficiency quantum interrogation measurements via the quantum Zeno effect.
 Physical Review Letters, 83(23), 4725–4728.
 Available at https://arxiv.org/abs/quant-ph/9909083 ↩︎

 The Coase Theorem describes the lossless limit in which every transaction is reversible.
 Oliver Williamson's asset specificity describes entanglements, in which the separation of firm and asset generates entropy.
 Firms, on this view, represent a coherent domain in which people share a common clock: the rules, norms, and hierarchy that manifests in culture.
-The synchronization tax is reduced through shared context. ↩︎
+The synchronization tax is reduced through shared context.
+Ginestra Bianconi's "Gravity from Entropy" theory formalizes an analogous structure in physics: gravity emerges from the quantum relative entropy between the true spacetime metric and the metric matter fields would induce, with Einstein's equations appearing in the low-energy limit where the divergence is small.
+See also this clarification on terminology for economists.
+The "synchronization tax" is not equivalent to "transactions costs" or "coordination costs" as those terms are used in the economics literature. ↩︎